ccashwell/volatility-contracts/INSTRUCTIONS.md

 1. Go to the SkinnyOO: `0xAbE04Ace666294aefD65F991d78CE9F9218aFC67`
 2. Contract -> Write -> 10.
 Settle:
+    * It's easiest to use Tenderly.co and look at the Dispute tx -> events -> DisputePrice
     * You can use the transaction log from the DVM transaction to fill out most values:
         * requester (address) = `0xb380E171C0E559335b70eC02E16b783eF59f9F1D` (SkinnyDAOracle)
         * identifier (bytes32) = topic2 as Hex